Hair of the Dog (film)

-Hair of the Dog is a 1962 second feature British comedy film directed by Terry Bishop and starring Reginald Beckwith, Dorinda Stevens and John Le Mesurier.
+Hair of the Dog is a 1962 British second feature comedy film directed by Terry Bishop and starring Reginald Beckwith, Dorinda Stevens and John Le Mesurier.
 It was written by Tony Hawes and John O'Gorman.

+Preservation status

+The British Film Institute National Archive holds a collection of stills but no film or video materials.

 Plot

 Fred Tickle is commissionaire at a razor blade factory, and grows a beard after developing a shaving rash, but his new appearance doesn't go down well with management.